bitrix24/b24restdocs/api-reference/catalog/document/document-element/catalog-document-element-get-fields.md

-# Get the list of fields for inventory document items catalog.document.element.getFields
+# Get the list of product fields for the inventory management document catalog.document.element.getFields

 {% note warning "We are still updating this page" %}